cmswalker/maybe-try/README.md

 # maybe-try :see_no_evil:

-A declarative sync & async js maybe monad that notes something may fail
+A declarative sync & async js maybe that notes something may fail

 Node and Browser Compatible